aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 17Sep18
+Continued getting the project ready and planning on what to do.
+Combed the web for answers that seem simple enough, but unsuccessfully answered.

 ## 14Sep18
 Worked on getting the repo sorted out through GitHub support.
 Read more from http://www.alan-g.me.uk/l2p2/index.htm.